Applying for care benefits

 - An appointment for care advice or an advice voucher

-In the application form, you must provide information about yourself and the care services you wish to receive.
+In the application form, you must provide information about yourself and the care benefits you wish to receive.

 Consumer advice centers offer a template form with explanations of essential terms and step-by-step instructions on how to fill out the application form.